AceHanded/sanakirja-org/README.md

 The above example returns a result dictionary for the query "kivi" from Finnish to English, without the "translations" field and with an indent level of 2, and saves the result into a file called "result.json" at the current directory. \
 The argument `-h, --help` provides more information about each argument.

+## Attribution and licensing

+This package is licensed under the [MIT License](LICENSE).

+It makes use of content retrieved from [sanakirja.org](https://sanakirja.org), a web service provided by Sanakirja.org Solutions Oy.
+The content is licensed under the Creative Commons Attribution-ShareAlike 3.0 Unported License ([CC BY-SA 3.0](LICENSE.CC-BY-SA)). \
+This package is **not** affiliated with or endorsed by sanakirja.org.

+If you redistribute content fetched using this package, you are responsible for complying with the terms of the CC BY-SA license, including proper attribution.